We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Prenatal vitamins that combine folic acid with other nutrients, such as iron or calcium, are also available.

-Taking some prenatal vitamins on an empty stomach may cause indigestion and nausea, according to a 2019 review.
-If a prenatal vitamin increases feelings of nausea, a woman can consider taking the vitamin with a small amount of food.
+Taking some prenatal vitamins on an empty stomach may cause indigestion and nausea,

 Even though the review reported that this does not often occur, taking prenatal supplements with food can reduce the risk of feeling nauseated.